AlcoholRehabHelp Logo

 • Benign or cancerous tumors — Tumors anywhere in the digestive tract can cause bleeding.4

-Esophageal varices (enlarged veins) are a common symptom of late-stage liver disease.
-Excessive or aggressive vomiting can rupture them, so they bleed.
+Esophageal varices (enlarged veins) are a common symptom of alcohol-related liver disease, particularly in its late stages.
+Excessive or aggressive vomiting can rupture them, causing them to bleed.
+This is a medical emergency.

-Left untreated, liver disease can lead to chronic health conditions.
+If you leave it untreated, liver disease can lead to chronic health conditions.
 It can also be life-threatening.

+If you vomit too forcefully, the waste can irritate the tissue or lining of your esophagus, potentially rupturing small blood vessels and causing bleeding.
 Violent coughing or vomiting that tears your esophagus is a condition called a Mallory-Weiss tear.6

-5. You have gastritis
+5. You Have Gastritis

-Gastritis refers to the inflammation of your stomach lining.3 It is very common.
-In fact, more than half of the world’s population deals with gastritis to some extent.9 More severe cases of gastritis can cause you to vomit blood.
+Gastritis is the inflammation of your stomach lining, often caused by infections, certain medications, or excessive alcohol consumption.3 It is so widespread that more than half of the world’s population deals with gastritis to some extent.

-Alcohol is a common cause of gastritis.
-This is because it irritates and erodes your stomach lining.
+More severe cases of gastritis can cause you to vomit blood.
+Excessive alcohol consumption is a common cause of gastritis because it irritates and erodes your stomach lining.

 Sponsored